 Phone Number: (814)641- 3656

-Currently, she holds certifications in school psychology from the Pennsylvania, Ohio, and Indiana departments of education.
-Before starting her academic career, Kathy Westcott worked as a school psychologist serving children from preschool to high school for the Monroe County Community School Corporation in Bloomington, Ind. and for the Clermont County Educational Service Center in Batavia, Ohio.
+Before starting her academic career, Dr. Westcott worked as a school psychologist in a variety of public school districts serving children and families from preschool to high school.
 During this time, she also served as a practicum and intern supervisor for school psychology trainees through the University of Cincinnati and the University of Dayton.
-Dr. Westcott also worked as a consultant for Northern Kentucky Head Start delivering teacher and parent trainings and consulting with teachers and parents to remediate academic or behavioral issues of concern for preschoolers.
-She also worked in community mental health from 1994 to 1996 as a case manager integrating adults with chronic mental illness into the community.
+She also worked in community mental health from 1994 to 1996 as a psychiatric case manager integrating adults with chronic mental illness into the community.

 Dr. Westcott is active in research on teaching and learning and frequently presents this research to Division 2 of the American Psychological Association, The Teaching of Psychology.